Follow This Step-by-Step Guide to Sell Your Home

 - The most effective marketing always includes the maximum number of professionally shot photos.

-- Real video tours, not slide shows, will get you more showings.
+- Real 3D tours, not slide shows, will get you more showings.

 - A great property description is an overlooked and underutilized tool to help sell the lifestyle of your home.